 Height: 29" (73.5cm) / Width: 48" (122cm) / Depth: 23" (58.5cm)

 Depth: 23" (58.5cm)

-The writing table is in excellent condition and retains the majority of its original ivory paintwork and gilding.
+The writing table is in excellent condition and retains the majority of its original white paintwork and gilding.

 The writing table's sophisticated design suggests that it was made by one of the leading cabinet-makers of early Nineteenth Century London.
 The carved giltwood decoration on an ivory ground is typical of pieces designed in the highly fashionable Italianate manner and is similar to pieces supplied by Morant to the Duke of Sutherland for Stafford House, St. James's.